 The ephod’s front and back were made to be as one garment by a sash or girdle, which was tied about the priest’s waist.
 This belt was made of a mixture of blue, purple, and scarlet wool yarn and white linen thread.

 ...make the sash the work of an embroiderer.
 (Exodus 28:39 c NET)

 The sash was of fine twisted linen and blue, purple, and scarlet yarn, the work of an embroiderer, just as the LORD had commanded Moses.
 (Exodus 39:29 NET)

 God invents boxer shorts!
-Again, linen is a unique fabric that keeps the wearer cool in hot weather and warm when cold, which were efficient qualities for living in an arid climate with hot days and cold nights.
+Again, linen is a unique fabric that keeps the wearer cool in hot weather and warm when cold, which are efficient qualities for living in an arid climate with hot days and cold nights.
 The wearer of such linen would not sweat.
 Note that God is concerned about covering our nakedness or private parts (Exodus 20:26.
 1 Corinthians 12:20-24).
-Satan seeks to display them in a shameful, exploitative way leading to a sense of vulnerability that approximates a fear of evil (Genesis 3:7).
+Satan seeks to display them in a shameful, exploitative way, leading to a sense of vulnerability that approximates a fear of evil (Genesis 3:7).

 Make for them linen undergarments to cover their naked bodies; they must cover from the waist to the thighs.
 These must be on Aaron and his sons when they enter to the tent of meeting, or when they approach the altar to minister in the Holy Place, so that they bear no iniquity and die.
 It is to be a perpetual ordinance for him and for his descendants after him.
 (Exodus 28:42,43 NET)